preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 + **Add Column**: This is not like columns in columns in a table.
 You should think: What information do I want to display about the people?
 You must always add at least one column or nothing will be shown!
 + **Show Email action**: Available for Card.
 Makes it possible to send an e-mail directly from the card.
 + **Show Chat action**: Available for Card.
 Makes it possible to start a MS Teams chat with the colleague directly from the card.
 + **Show Call action**: Available for Card.
-Makes it possible to start a MS Teams call with the colleague directly from the card.
+Makes it possible to start a call with the colleague directly from the card.
+The system uses the unit's default app for calls.
+If Omnia is used through Teams, the call should normally be made through Teams automatically.
 + **Action Alignment**: Available when any or all the above actions are selected.
 Use this option to ser alignment for the actions.
 + **Adjust Columns**: Use this option the order in which the selected columns are shown.
 + **Person Name**: Select property to get the Person Name from.